 The Company has a deferred compensation plan that provides certain key officers and employees the ability to defer a portion of their compensation until a later date.
 The Company incurred and expensed charges totaling \$0.2 million during each of the fiscal years ended August 31, 2003, 2002, and 2001 related to its deferred compensation plan.
 Deferred compensation amounts used to pay benefits are held in a "rabbi trust," which invests in various mutual funds and/or the Company's common stock as directed by the plan participants.
 The trust assets are recorded in the Company's consolidated balance sheets because they are subject to the claims of the Company's creditors.
 The corresponding deferred compensation liability represents the amounts deferred by plan participants plus any earnings or minus any losses on the trust assets.
-The plan's assets totaled \$2.0 million and \$2.1 million at August 31, 2003 and 2002, while the plan's liabilities totaled \$1.6 million and \$1.9 million for the corresponding years.
-The assets and liabilities of the deferred compensation plan were recorded in other long-term assets and long-term liabilities, as appropriate, in the accompanying consolidated balance sheets.
+The plan's assets totaled \$2.0 million and \$1.9 million for the corresponding years.
+The assets and liabilities of the deferred compensation plan were recorded in other long-term liabilities, as appropriate, in the accompanying consolidated balance sheets.